Will Ramsey Get to Shadow Longtime Rival Hopkins?

 The two have gone head-to-head 13 times in their careers, dating back to their days as divisional rivals in the AFC South.

-Ramsey, a seven-time Pro Bowl selection, made his mark as a standout cornerback with the Jacksonville Jaguars and Los Angeles Rams, while Hopkins, who has accumulated over 12,000 receiving yards and scored 78 touchdowns in his career, was the top receiving threat for the Houston Texans.
+Ramsey, a seven-time Pro Bowl selection, made his mark as a standout cornerback with the Jacksonville Jaguars and Los Angeles Rams.
+At the same time, Hopkins, who has accumulated over 12,000 receiving yards and scored 78 touchdowns, was the top receiving threat for the Houston Texans.
 Their paths will cross once again Monday night.

-When asked about his past matchups with Hopkins last week, Ramsey acknowledged the mutual respect and competitive nature between the two.
+When asked about his past matchups with Hopkins last week, Ramsey acknowledged their mutual respect and competitive nature.

 "They've gone well," he said.
 "I'm sure he's had some good ones against me, I've had some good ones against him.
 Monday will be another opportunity for us to do what we do — compete."